 - Staff and students who are foreign nationals should also consider safety warnings issued by their own government before deciding to apply to travel overseas.

-- Where a decision not to travel may affect/be affected by particular research grants advice should be sought from Research Services Division if necessary.
+- Where a decision not to travel may affect/be affected by particular research grants advice is sought from Research Services Division if necessary.

-- The availability and cost of appropriate travel insurance should also be considered before any decision is made to travel.
+- The availability and cost of appropriate travel insurance is considered before any decision is made to travel.

 - Overseas travel to high risk destinations is subject to prior approval by the appropriate delegate using the travel eForm as follows: